LimePoint/opschain-docs/docs/getting-started/README.md

 #### Run the production change

-Rather than use the CLI in interactive mode, lets create the production change by supplying the parameters on the command line.
+Rather than use the CLI in interactive mode, let's create the production change by supplying the parameters on the command line.

 ```bash
 opschain change create --environment-code prod --action deploy_war --git-remote-name origin --git-rev master --metadata-path prod_change_metadata.json --confirm